cftp/facetious/readme.txt

 '$args' is an array of arguments thus:

- * 'submit' - string  - The text for the submit button.
+ * `submit` - string  - The text for the submit button.
- * 'echo'   - boolean - Whether to echo the form out or not.
+ * `echo`   - boolean - Whether to echo the form out or not.
- * 'class'  - string  - The class name for the form.
+ * `class`  - string  - The class name for the form.
- * 'id'     - string  - The ID attribute for the form.
+ * `id`     - string  - The ID attribute for the form.
- * 'fields' - array   - A list of fields to show in the form.
+ * `fields` - array   - A list of fields to show in the form.
 See below.

 Each item in the 'fields' array can be either:

  * A string name of a taxonomy
  * An array of details for the field (see below)
- * One of 's', 'm' or 'pt' for the keyword search input, month dropdown and post type dropdown respectively
+ * One of `s`, `m` or `pt` for the keyword search input, month dropdown and post type dropdown respectively

 For each field specified as an array you can specify:

- * label - string - The descriptive text for this field.
+ * `label`   - string - The descriptive text for this field.
 Defaults to the name of the taxonomy, or 'All types' for post types..
- * class - string - The class name for the field.
+ * `class`   - string - The class name for the field.
- * id    - string - The ID attribute for the field.
+ * `id`      - string - The ID attribute for the field.
- * all   - string - The "All items" text for this field.
+ * `all`     - string - The "All items" text for this field.
 Defaults to the 'all_items' label of the taxonomy.
- * value - array  - *Only applies to post types:* the names of the post types to display in the dropdown.
-Defaults to all public post types.
+ * `options` - array  - For a taxonomy provide an array with the term slug as the key and the term name as the value, e.g. `array( 'term-1' => 'Term 1', 'term-2' => 'Term 2' );`, for post type supply an array of post type names.

 Example 1: